k9du/k9du/README.md

-- 👋 Hi, I’m Kian
+- 👋 Hi, I’m Kian, a Computer Science student from Tampere University.
-- 👀 I’m interested in nature and sports
-- 🌱 I’m currently learning some web dev
+- 🌱 I’m currently learning some web development
-- 💞️ I’m looking to collaborate on anything basicly
 - 📫 How to reach me: @ko1ra on Telegram

 <!---